inraito/open-energistics/README.md

 # Open Energistics
-An minecraft forge mod for minecraft version 1.16.5.
+A minecraft forge mod for minecraft version 1.16.5.

 ## About
 This mod add an adaption of ME interface from applied energistics 2, named OCInterface.